TNychka/TNychka.github.io/README.md

 # NychkaSite
-Personal website for me to show off all my projects, clearly I'm a backend dev though, so please over look the not so responsive UI.
+Personal website for me to show off all my projects.
+I specialize in backend dev though, so please ignore the UI.

 ## Contributing
 Please fork and submit pull requests for updates.